SymfonyCasts/api-platform/sfcasts/ep2-security/samesite-csrf.md

-# Samesite Csrf

-Coming soon...

-Before we go further to API platform itself.
-I wanted to do a very quick, important aside here about CSRF tokens and CSRF attacks.
-Long story short, because this is a very complicated topic, if you use session based authentication, it doesn't matter if you're using an API or building a traditional web app, you are vulnerable to CSRF attacks at CSRF attacks, which basically is an attack where,

-the simplest example is someone submits someone creates a form on another, on another site, but they make it submit back to your site.
-So if someone happens to be logged into your site and they go fill out that form thinking they're filling it out on that other site, it actually submits to your site and there since they are logged into your site, the session cookie is sent to your site and they have now been tricked into taking some action on your behalf, on, on someone else's behalf.

-This is a real risk because it means that if you're, if your API is not protected, bad users could make bad people, could make your users do things on your site, could take control of users on your site and make them do anything that they wanted.
-This is why traditionally in a form with Symfonys Form component, we have CSRF tokens.
-And if you Google for douglas csrf after actually is a bundle out there called `DouglasAngularCsrfBundle`, which is something that helps you protect against CSRF attacks.
-Run an API.
-It says angular, but it's just a generic bundle.
-But unfortunately what this requires you to do is actually requires you to manage CSRF tokens on your JavaScript and like send a CSRF token, um, with every single law endpoint that you do.

-but it is the safest thing to do if you want CSRF protection is to do this.
-However, recently browsers have come and finally saved the day and allowed us to build a session based application without CSRF tokens that is a safe from CSRF attacks.
-The technology behind it is something called a `samesite cookie`.

-Which you can read about on the web.
-It's actually a kind of taking over right now.
-Basically the problem with the reason that CSRF was a problem is that when another site,

-when you submit that form on the other site, the request goes back to our site in the session cookie is sent with that request.
-That really shouldn't happen.
-That's actually a bit of a security risk.
-We should be able to say that only requests that originated from my domain should actually send the session cookie.
-If an a request originates somehow from another domain, like they've submitted a form over to our sites, then um, then a it wouldn't, uh, then it wouldn't be sent and this basically more or less kills CSRF attacks as the caveat being that we need to make sure that our get our safe methods like `GET`, `HEAD` don't have side effects because someone could still, um, because somebody could still have a goes if you click a link on someone else's site to make a hit request, that would still send the cookie on over, over on our side.
-So all you need to do to use this is two things.
-First, if you open up a `config/packages/framework.yaml`.
-If you started a new Symfony project, like we just did, you already have this, it's this `framework.session.cookie_samesite: lax`, you agree more about the lax versus strict but lax is probably the one you want because the strict setting means that if somebody even clicks a link, an external link over to your site, they won't be logged in on the first request.

-The only Gotcha on this one is that not all browsers support, not all browsers support `samesite` cookies.
-And if a browser doesn't support a same site cookie, it means that they're going to treat it like a normal cookie.
-So you need to look long and hard at, um, what, uh, so the only true way to, to, uh, prevent CSRF tokens with the samesite cookie is actually to block of to your site from any browsers that don't support it.
-Now you can see the browsers that don't support it or opera mini black, blackberry browser, um, I 11 does support it, but some like very earlier versions of it don't.
-So it really is getting down to just like the last few ser servers.
-So the bulletproof thing here is to use samesite cookies.
-And if you really need to prevent CSRF token attacks, even for the couple of users you have that are using older browsers, you need to prevent them from coming to your site.
-This is the future of, um, of CSRF tax in the samesite cookies.
-And it is a wonderful way to, uh, to do things.
-If for some reason you need to allow those, uh, old, um, browsers access,

-then you're going to need to use true CSRF tokens or you're not going to be able to use session based authentication.
-You're going to need to use a token based authentication, which as we'll talk about later for JavaScript, has its own attack vectors.
-If you have more questions about this, ask me.
-It's really, we're really in a spot right now where the samesite cookies and disabling, uh, older browsers is the best path forward.
-Um, but it's very nuanced in their pros and cons to all the different approaches from a security standpoint.
+# SameSite Cookies & CSRF Attacks

+Before we go further into API platform, we need to have a quick chat about CSRF attacks.
+This is a complicated topic, so let me give you the important highlights.
+If you're consuming your API from JavaScript, you have two basic options for authentication.
+First, you can use HttpOnly cookies, which is how sessions work.
+Or second, you could return some sort of "access token" on login and store that in JavaScript.
+Generally speaking, storing access tokens in JavaScript is dangerous practice because it can be stolen if some bad JavaScript somehow runs on your page.
+If the access tokens have a short lifetime, that helps... but then they're less useful... because your user would need to constantly log in.
+Sheesh, this stuff is complex!

+Anyways, *that* is the principle reason why I recommend using HttpOnly cookie-based authentication - like a session - for your JavaScript frontend.

+But... using an HttpOnly cookie - whether that's a session cookie or something clever like a JWT - is vulnerable to its *own* type of attack: a CRSF attack.
+Boo!
+The simplest example of a CSRF attack is this: an attacker puts an HTML form on *their* site, but makes the `action` attribute submit to *our* site.
+Then, when someone who is logged into our site visits the bad site, the attacker tricks that user into filling out this form - making it look like they're ordering free ice cream, when in fact that endpoint on our site sends the *attacker* ice cream instead.
+They've been tricked into taking some action on our site that they didn't intend.

+## Avoiding CSRF Attacks

+This problem has traditionally been solved with a CSRF token - an extra field that must be sent on that form submit that proves that the request originated on the *real* site - not from some other site.
+Symfony's form component adds CSRF tokens automatically.

+And if you Google for "douglas csrf", you'll find a bundle caled `DouglasAngularCsrfBundle` whch helps you generate and use CSRF tokens in your API.
+Yea, the name says "Angular", but it works with anything.

+The *downside* is that managing CSRF tokens in an API is... annoying: you need to manage CSRF tokens and send that field manually from your JavaScript on *every* request.
+If you're using cookie-based authentication and need to 100% prevent a CSRF attack for an endpoint, this is the time-tested way to do that.

+## Hello SameSite Cookies

+But... there is a *new* way to prevent CSRF attacks that is emerging... a solution that is implemented inside browsers themselves.
+It's called a "SameSite" cookie... which you can red about *all* over the web.

+The basic reason that CSRF attacks are possible is that when you submit that form on the "bad" site, any cookies that *our* domain set are sent with that request... even though the request isn't "originating" from our domain.
+For most cookies that... should probably not happen.
+Instead, we should be able to say:

+> Hey browsers!
+See this session cookie that my Symfony app is setting?
+I want
+> you to *only* send that back to my app if the request *originates* from
+> my domain.

+That *is* now possible by setting a special "property" when you add a cookie called "SameSite".

+So... because Symfony is responsible for creating the session cookie... how can we tell it to use this cool SameSite property?
+It already is.
+Open up `config/packages/framework.yaml`.
+If you've started a Symfony project anytime recently - like we did for this tutorial, then you probably already have this key: `framework.session.cookie_samesite` set to `lax`.
+Yep, our session cookie is *already* setting `SameSite` to `lax`.

+What does `lax` mean?
+Well, the other possible setting is `strict`.
+If `SameSite` is set to `strict`, then the cookie will *never* be sent when a third-party initiates a request to our site... even if they literally click a link to visit our site... meaning... they wouldn't be logged in when they arrive.
+The `lax` setting is different because the cookie *will* be sent for "top-level" GET requests... meaning GET requests where the address bar changes.
+In other words, clicking a link.

+## Caveats with SameSite

+So, `lax` is probably what you need and it *should* protect your API from CSRF attacks... as long as you're aware of two things.
+First, you need to make sure that your GET endpoints never *do* anything - they should just return data.
+If you, for example, allowed users to send ice cream via a GET request, then that endpoint is vulnerable to CSRF attacks.
+It's ok to *return* information on a GET request because, while third parties can *initiate* GET requests, they can't read the returned data, unless you went out of your way to allow this.

+And second... most... but not *all* browsers support SameSite cookie.
+If a user visits your site in a browser that doesn;t support `SameSite` cookies, it will treat it like a normal cookie.
+That means everything will work fine, but *that* user would be vulnerable to a CSRF attack.

+If that's a problem, you'll either need to implement CSRF tokens *or* block old browsers from using your site... since they're basically using a vulnerable browser.
+As you can see from [caniuse](https://caniuse.com/#feat=same-site-cookie-attribute), the browser  that don't suport it are Opera Mini, Blackberry browser and a few other minor ones.
+IE 11 *does* support it on Windows 10.

+I know... it's crazy!
+If you use API tokens in JavaScript, they can be stolen by other JavaScript.
+If you use the safer HttpOnly cookies, then you need to worry about CSRF protection... unless you use SameSite cookies... which protects *almost* every browser.
+Oh... the world API authentication.
+The typical recommendation is, regardless of what you choose to do, you need to be aware of what you're protected against and what you're not.

+*Now* it's time to turn to *authorization*, which answers questions like: how can we lock down certain resources or operations?
+How can we hide fields from some users or allow only some types of users to update specific fields?
+Ah... we're going to dream up *every* way of customizing access to our API.